aiondemand/aiod-enhanced-interaction/api/README.md

 ## Deployment

 For deploying purposes, we use a Docker compose config enabling us to deploy not only FastAPI service, but also Milvus vector database.
-If you wish to deploy the Milvus vector database and the FastAPI service separatelly, you may do so by setting the `DEPLOY_FASTAPI_ONLY` to `True` allowing you to deploy the FastAPI service on its own, assuming you have the Milvus database set up on a different machine.
+If you wish to deploy the Milvus vector database and the FastAPI service separately, you may do so by setting the `DEPLOY_FASTAPI_ONLY` to `True` allowing you to deploy the FastAPI service on its own, assuming you have the Milvus database set up on a different machine.

 Perform the following steps to deploy the service:
 1. Create additional `.env` file (from `.env.sample` template) containing additional ENV variables to further modify the deployment.
 To be specific, said file contains the following ENV variables: